ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

 Using ``collections`` in playbooks
 ----------------------------------

-In a playbook, you can control the collections Ansible searches for modules and action plugins, but only for tasks, not for roles.
-Some roles rely on particular collections to work properly, so Ansible does not apply ``collections`` from a playbook to any roles within that playbook.
+In a playbook, you can control the collections Ansible searches for modules, action plugins, and roles to execute.
+However, the called roles define their own collections search order; they do not inherit the calling playbook's settings.
 This is true even if the role does not define its own ``collections`` keyword.

 .. code-block:: yaml